Herman Miller (MLHR) versus Deluxe (DLX) Critical Contrast

 Herman Miller (NASDAQ: MLHR) and Deluxe (NYSE:DLX) are both business services companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their earnings, institutional ownership, risk, analyst recommendations, profitability, valuation and dividends.
+We will compare the two businesses based on the strength of their valuation, risk, analyst recommendations, dividends, earnings, profitability and institutional ownership.

-This is a summary of recent recommendations and price targets for Herman Miller and Deluxe, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for Herman Miller and Deluxe, as reported by MarketBeat.

 |